divyanshuj05/TOXS/README.md

 4. Stipe API and razorpay sdk for payments

 Branches for different OS:
-1. Branch "main" contains code compatible with both Android(better version in "razorapy-test" branch) and iOS
+1. Branch "main" contains code compatible with both Android(better version in "razorpay-test" branch) and iOS
 2. Branch "razorpay-test" contains code compatible with only Android